prav-p/jiexi-e.github.io/Basket.md

             In addition, with the government advising people to social distance, mom and pop shops are usually small and compact, not providing much space for customers to social distance.
 With a delivery platform catered for small grocery stores, they are able to maintain their businesses.

 **Outcome:** With that in mind, I designed the prototype of Basket, which will be implemented in the MVP for launching in June 2021.
 I do not have much experience in Figma but I
               I gained them as I went on designing the prototype with the focus of ensuring the satisfaction of the users.
-After carrying out SWOT analysis, I decided to use orange as the main colour of the app rather than green that is widely used in other grocery applications.
-Orange represents warmth and satisfaction, mom and pop shops always provided the welcoming feeling.

 **[Prototype](https://www.figma.com/proto/1VTK2Sjvjr6izTILztoyAb/GoGoGrocery-Portfolio?node-id=89%3A0&viewport=-1030%2C775%2C1&scaling=scale-down&page-id=0%3A1)**